mlpack/ensmallen/README.md

 ### Example Usage

-See `example.cpp` for example usage of the L-BFGS optimizer.
+See [`example.cpp`](example.cpp) for example usage of the L-BFGS optimizer in a linear regression setting.

 ### License